 Just like with a workout routine, you can’t expect to put in minimal time and get herculean results.
-However, focusing your efforts in an efficient, meaningful way can give you something to be proud of over the long term.
-You shouldn’t expect to get thousands of fans using this approach, but rather to communicate with—and stay in the minds of—people who may actually bring their pets to you for care.
+However, focusing your efforts in an efficient, meaningful way can give you results in the long term.
+You shouldn’t expect to get thousands of fans, but rather to communicate with—and stay in the minds of—people who may actually bring their pets to you for care.
 You’re going for quality in your connections, not quantity.

 2. Remember your brand